 At 115.9 inches, the standard A8 is fractionally longer in wheelbase than a Cadillac DTS.
 The A8 L is essentially the same length overall as a Mercedes S-Class and BMW 750i.
 The A8 L wheelbase stretches 121.0 inches, which leaves it 3.6 inches short of the long-wheelbase Mercedes and 2.2 inches short of the long-wheelbase BMW.
-Other things being equal, a longer wheelbase offers more passenger room and increased stability at speed, but is less maneuverable in tight parking lots.
+Other things being equal, a longer wheelbase offers more passenger room and increased stability at speed, but is less maneuverable on canyon roads and in tight parking lots.
 The Audi is an inch wider than the Mercedes-Benz and comparable to the BMW.

-All the doors open extra wide, making it easier to get in and out.
+All the doors open extra wide, making it easy to get in and out.
 The flush, lever-style outside handles are attractive, but we find them harder to use than the type you can put your hand through, such as those on a Mercedes.

 All models feature a tall, vertical grille that connects Audi's familiar horizontally split grilles over the front bumper, emphasized with a chrome surround.